astronomer/docs/learn/dag-best-practices.md

 yesterday = {{ yesterday_ds_nodash }}
 ```

 You can use one of the Airflow built-in [variables and macros](https://airflow.apache.org/docs/apache-airflow/stable/macros-ref.html), or you can create your own templated field to pass information at runtime.
-For more information on this topic, see [templating and macros in Airflow](templating.md).
+For more information on this topic, see [templating and macros in Apache Airflow®](templating.md).

 ### Incremental record filtering